 When a traumatic or very negative event occurs, information processing may be incomplete, perhaps because strong negative feelings or dissociation interfere with information processing.
 This prevents the forging of connections with more adaptive information that is held in other memory networks.
 For example, a victim of assault may “know” that their attacker is responsible for their crimes, but this information does not connect with their feelings and they may feel somewhat responsible for the attack.
 The memory is then dysfunctionally stored with many elements still unprocessed.
 When the individual thinks about the trauma, or when the memory is triggered by similar situations, the person may feel like they are reliving it, or may experience strong emotions and physical sensations.

 It is not only major traumatic events, or “large-T Traumas” that can cause psychological disturbance.
 Sometimes a relatively minor event from childhood, such as being teased by one’s peers or disparaged by one’s parent, may not be adequately processed.
 Such “small-t traumas” can result in future problems.

-For more information see http://www.EMDR.com or contact me to see if this approach may be useful for you.
+For more information see http://www.EMDR.com check out some other videos in my resource page or contact me to see if this approach may be useful for you.